PosoSAgapo/PosoSAgapo.github.io/_pages/publications.md

 9. A Multi-Perspective Analysis of Memorization in Large Language Models
 **Bowen Chen**, Namgi Han, Yusuke Miyao at ARR
 10. LLM-jp: A Cross-organizational Project for the Research and Development of Fully Open Japanese LLMs
-LLM-jp Group: I was responsible for the construction of evaluation tools and the investigation of the data contamination problem.
+**LLM-jp Group**: I was responsible for the construction of evaluation tools and the investigation of the data contamination problem.